The Doraemons: Synopsis

-Plot

 The Doraemons, or Dora Dora Seven DD7, is an old boys' association of the Robot School (ロボット学校, Robotto Gakkō) that Doraemon attended.
 All of the seven male members are cat-like robots of the same type; they enjoy dorayaki, but usually add their own seasoning.
 They have rock-hard heads that they can use as a weapon or to break things.
 Doraemon has an especially hard head, since he has no other special weapons, and has no ears or hat to get in the way when using this mode of attack.
 The gadget that can connect them is the Friendship Telecard.
-They can call each other with the card from anywhere when one of them is in need.
+It takes the form of a telephone card, where they can call each other with the card from anywhere when one of them is in need.

+Creation and conception

+The subseries originated from a video game released in 1995, which featured the six characters that had previously appeared in the 1995 short film 2112: The Birth of Doraemon.
+The original author of the Doraemon series, Fujiko F. Fujio, agrees with the existence of the spin-off series and adds the settings from the series to the original series, even though the settings would not appear in any of the original manga and anime series.